Preparing for the walk-through portion of your home inspection

 During the inspection, we will run the water for at least 30 minutes - throughout the home.
 If there is a problem with the main drain pipe (from the home - to the street) this volume can result in water backing out of the floor drain, which would indicate a problem / clog in the main drain pipe.
 Unfortunately, when no back up occurs, this does not always guarantee that there are no problems.

 Since sewer pipe repair / replacement can cost thousands of dollars, we highly suggest that you hire a specialist to evaluate the sewer pipe interior (particularly if your home was built before 1980).
-The company we have referred in the past is Ron the Sewer Rat (camera inspections starting at $150).
+The company we have referred in the past is Ron the Sewer Rat, 612-724-8253

 2) Fireplace / Chimney Flues:

-Fireplaces tend to be very difficult to evaluate, although this does vary.
-Often times, almost none of the chimney flue liner is visible.
-Even when a majority is visible, there are still problems that are not detectable / visible from the chimney openings (at top of chimney and at fireplace opening).
-Any cracks / gaps that exist in the clay flue tiles - or at the flue mortar joints - represent potential concerns.
+Fireplaces tend to be very difficult to evaluate - and often times, almost none of the chimney flue liner is visible to the naked eye.
+Even when a majority is visible, there are still problems that are not detectable / visible from the chimney openings (at top of chimney and at interior fireplace opening).
+Any cracks / gaps that exist in the clay flue tiles - or at the clay flue mortar joints - represent potential concerns.
 These are repairable, but repairs to chimneys tend to be expensive.
 For that reason, this is yet another area of the home that warrants further evaluation by a specialist.
+Note: If you plan to convert your fireplace to a gas burning unit, the condition of the flue should not be of concern.

 3) Potential for Moisture in Wall Cavities:

 No destructive analysis is performed during your inspection.
 This means that no walls / ceilings are opened.
 If water intrusion is suspected, it will be noted and if the inspector is concerned that damage to the wall structure is possible, it will be indicated.
 Unfortunately, exterior walls are one of the most frustrating parts of a home - to an inspector.
-Moisture damage can exist where there are no interior indicators.
+Moisture damage can exist where there are no interior indicators - even when using our moisture detecting tools - such as infrared cameras and moisture meters.
 Ultimately, the only way to know the condition of exterior walls is to have an intrusive, moisture test performed.
-We will let you know if we feel this service should be performed.
+Generally, if you are buying a stucco home, built between the late '80's - and early 2000's, we will encourage intrusive moisture testing.
+The company we have referred for years is CMT - Certified Moisture Testing

 4) Electrical Modifications: